United States Eighth Fleet

+History

 In 1941, the forces that eventually evolved into the Eighth Fleet were designated Amphibious Forces, Atlantic Fleet, under the command of Admiral Henry Kent Hewitt, who took command in April 1942.
 This force, also called Task Force 34, became the U.S. component of the Operation Torch landings in November 1942.
 The force was then renamed U.S. Naval Forces, Northwest Africa Waters or COMNAVNAW.
 On 1 February 1946, U.S. Naval Forces, Northwest African Waters, were redesignated U.S. Naval Forces, Mediterranean, which later became the United States Sixth Fleet.

 Still under Hewitt's command, the renamed Eighth Fleet supported the landings in Sicily, Operation Husky, and at Salerno, Operation Avalanche, the first sustained land assault and invasion of the European mainland in World War II.
 Eighth Fleet then supported the August 1944 landing of Allied troops on the coast of southern France, Operation Dragoon, with heavy naval gunfire and naval air attacks.
 Hewitt remained as the fleet commander until 1945, when he moved on to chair a Pearl Harbor investigation.
 The fleet was disbanded on 15 September 1945, with its forces becoming part of United States Twelfth Fleet.